Skip to main content

 API Service #3 → Database

-Step 3: Configure Each API Service (Optional)
+Step 4: Configure API Services (Optional)

 def process_request(input_data):